 #2 Value is created in-use/in-context

-Think of the self service checkout in your supermarket.
+Think of the self-service checkout in your supermarket.
 The one where you scan the items yourself and swipe your card to pay.
 It is perhaps clearer in this example that there is no value-in-exchange.
 Creating the self-service checkout service and having it sit there generates no value for the supermarket.
-In fact it has costs in terms of equipment (and perhaps some cost savings in pre-emptive reduction of staff).
-It only offers the customer a possibility to generate value, if they user it.
-But, if no-one uses the self-service checkouts, then queues get bigger at the remaining manual checkouts, customer experience deteriorates and the store losses customers.
+In fact, it has costs in terms of equipment (and perhaps some cost savings in the pre-emptive reduction of staff).
+It only offers the customer a possibility to generate value, if they use it.
+But, if no-one uses the self-service checkouts, then queues get bigger at the remaining manual checkouts, customer experience deteriorates and the store loses customers.

 #3 Value can be co-created

 Consider these two alternatives.
 First, you hire a painter to paint a room for you with your choice of paint.
 Alternatively, you hire an interior decorator to design a paint scheme and get it painted.